Canadian Aquaculture R&D Review 2015

 We would like to take the opportunity to recognize and thank several people who contributed significantly to the production of this Review.
-First, Dr. John Martell (DFO) undertook the overall coordination of this project and was singularly instrumental in seeing this project through to completion from beginning to end.
-Johannie Duhaime provided key support in reviewing and editing all submissions.
-Tara Donaghy, Patricia Hunter, and Emily Nelson were also actively involved in various aspects of this project including editorial review as well as design, print, and online coordination.
-We would also like to thank Gail Ryan, the AAC Executive Director, for overseeing AAC’s part in its publication.
+Dan McPhee (DFO) undertook the overall coordination of this project and was instrumental in seeing this project through to completion from beginning to end.
+Johannie Duhaime, Tara Donaghy, Alex Tuen, Patricia Hunter, Emily Nelson, Bernadette Charpentier, and Ingrid Burgetz were also actively involved in various aspects of this project.
+Finally, Roger Wysocki provided oversight for all coordination of the project.
+We would also like to thank the AAC office staff for their support.

 Jay Parsons, PhD

 Ecosystems and Oceans Science Sector

 Aquaculture Association of Canada